tointernet/aws.iot.core.and.paho.client/README.md

 make run-rust
 ```

-- The exemplo code can be found [here](https://github.com/tointernet/aws.iot.core.and.paho.client/tree/main/rust)
+- The exemplo code can be find [here](https://github.com/tointernet/aws.iot.core.and.paho.client/tree/main/rust)

 ### GoLang Exemple
 > To execute one of the exemples you must configure your AWS IoT Core following the [AWS Setup](#aws-setup) step.